PhD project: Flavour Physics with LHCb

 The LHCb experiment at the LHC is designed to perform tests of the flavour sector of Standard Model with unprecedented precision.
-These measurements constrain fundamental parameters of the CKM matrix of the Standard Model and are sensitive to the virtual effects of new physics through loop-induced contributions.
-The experiment has already collected the largest samples of bottom and charm quarks ever collected.
-This sample, together with a state of the art detector, provides a wide range of opportunities for physics studies.
-During the current LHC run the dataset will more than double in size.
-In the 2019 shutdown LHCb will be upgraded to allow running at higher luminosity with 40 MHz readout to allow to collect even larger datasets.
+These measurements constrain the fundamental parameters of the CKM matrix of the Standard Model and are sensitive to the virtual effects of new physics through loop-induced contributions.
+During Run 1 and 2 of the LHC LHCb has collected the worlds largest samples of heavy flavour decays.
+Currently, LHCb is being upgraded to allow running at higher luminosity with 40 MHz readout from 2021 .
+This will allow to collect even larger datasets and to push the frontier of precision flavour physics even further.

-The group is responsible for monitoring and maintaining the performance of the photodetectors of the current RICH system and is responsible for Quality Assurance and commissioning of the new MaPMT photodetectors that will be installed for the upgrade.
+The group is responsible for monitoring and maintaining the performance of the photodetectors of the current RICH system and is responsible for Quality Assurance and commissioning of the new MaPMT photodetectors that are currently being installed for the upgrade.
+At the heart of the LHCb upgrade is a real-time software trigger running at 40 MHz.
+The group is active in the development of software deployment and monitoring software for the upgrade trigger.
 We also has an interest in exploiting GPUs for trigger and offline applications with the upgraded detector.

-Our PhD projects allow students to play a major role in studies in all of these areas, several of which have the potential to reveal physics beyond the Standard Model.
+We welcome applications from students who are interested in any of these areas some of which have the potential to reveal physics beyond the Standard Model.

 - Dr Matthew Needham (School of Physics & Astronomy, University of Edinburgh)